Tanmoy-Rath/misc/applyfamily.md

 ### 4. mapply(FUN, ..., MoreArgs = NULL, SIMPLIFY = TRUE, USE.NAMES = TRUE)
+>- It is the multi-variate version of lapply().
+>- It can produce output with vector arguments from functions that do not support vector arguments, hence eliminating for loops.

 |Parameter|Description|
 |---|---|
 |FUN|function to apply, found via match.fun.|